Learning Representations by Humans, for Humans: Experimental Results

 \section{Experimental Results}

-In this section, we report the results of three distinct experiments.
-Our intent is to demonstrate the breadth of the framework’s potential, and the experiments we present vary in the decision task, the form of representational advice, their complexity and scale, and the degree of human involvement (one experiment is entirely through simulations, another uses thousands of mTurk queries).
+We report the results of three distinct experiments.
+Our intent is to demonstrate the breadth of the framework’s potential, and the experiments we present vary in the task, the form of advice, their complexity and scale, and the degree of human involvement (one experiment is simulated, another uses thousands of mTurk queries).
 We defer some of the experimental details to the Appendix.

+\paragraph{Model Selection} Experimenting with humans in-the-loop is expensive and time-consuming, making standard practices for model selection such as cross-validation difficult to carry out.
+This necessitates committing to a certain model architecture at an early stage and after only minimal trail-and-error.
+In our experiments, we rely on testing architectures in a machine-only setting with various input and output distributions to ensure sufficient flexibility to reproduce a variety of potential mappings, as well as limited human testing with responses from the authors.
+Our model choices produced favorable results with minimal tuning.
+We believe this suggests some useful robustness of the approach to model selection choices, but future work would be beneficial to better understand sensitivity to model selection.

-\subsection{Decision-compatible scatterplots}
+\subsection{Decision-compatible Scatterplots}

 In the first experiment, we focus on learning useful, low-dimensional representations of high-dimensional data, in the form of scatterplots.
+To make high-dimensional data more accessible to users, it is common practice to project into a low-dimensional embedded space and reason based on a visualization, for example a scatter plot or histogram.
 The choice of how to project high-dimensional data into a lower-dimensional space is consequential to decision-making \cite{kiselev2019challenges}, and yet standard dimensionality-reduction methods optimize statistical criteria (e.g., maximizing directional variation in PCA) rather than optimizing for success in user interpretation.
 The \mom\ framework learns projections that, once visualized, directly support good decisions.

 We consider a setting where the goal is to correctly classify objects in $p$-dimensional space, $p>2$.
-Each example $x$ is a $p$-dimensional point cloud consisting of $m=40$ points in $\R^p$ (so $x \in \R^{40p}$).
+Each $x$ is a $p$-dimensional point cloud consisting of $m=40$ points in $\R^p$ (so $x \in \R^{40p}$).
 Point clouds are constructed such that, when orthogonally projected onto a particular linear 2D subspace of $\R^p$, denoted $V$, they form the shape of either an `X' or an `O', this determining their true label $y$.
 All directions orthogonal to $V$ contain similarly scaled random noise.
+In the experiment, we generate 1,000 examples of these point clouds in 3D.